You are currently viewing Can Attachment Anxiety Lead Panic Attacks in Relationships?

 A person might adopt a demanding and argumentative behavior towards his/her partner demanding attention in a particular manner to feed their emotional need.

-The partners follow a relational pattern that is called “demand-withdrawal”, where one partner is overbearing and the other partner acts in withdrawal.
 Demand-withdrawal is quite destructive for a relationship, say many studies.
-When one partner withdraws, the other partner turns to be much more curious and become extremely demanding.
+When one partner withdraws, the other partner turns to be much more curious and becomes extremely demanding.

 The demanding behavior can include: